 key-string - Encryption key sent in encrypted text and used to authenticate logon access for client.
-Enclose any character string using ASCII characters.
-(Maximum length: 48 characters, Base64 coding format)
+Enclose any character string using ASCII characters "A-Z" or "a-z".
+(Maximum length: 48 characters)

 '''

-Console(config)#radius-server encrypted-key Z3JlZW4=
+Console(config)#radius-server encrypted-key green

 Console(config)#

 '''

 radius-server This command sets the number of retries.
 Use the no form to restore the default. retransmit radius-server retransmit number-of-retries no radius-server retransmit number-of-retries - Number of times the switch will try to authenticate logon access via the RADIUS server.
-(Range: 1 - 5)
+(Range: 1 - 30)